 GETTING TO THE FINISH LINE

-Get a copy of the book or our full book summary to get other insights on why/how to:
+Get a copy of our complete Finish summary to get other insights on why/how to:

-• Become aware of your own hidden rules and limiting beliefs that are sabotaging your success, and overcome them with 3 steps and 6 questions (elaborated in the book / complete 12-page summary).
+- Become aware of your own hidden rules and limiting beliefs that are sabotaging your success, and overcome them with 3 steps and 6 questions (elaborated on the 12-page version of our Finish summary).

 This is a lively, easy-to-read book full of humorous examples and anecdotes.
 At the end of each chapter, Acuff also summarizes the action steps you can take for each of the success principles above.
-For more details, do get a copy of the book, get our Finish book summary bundle, or check out more resources/details at https://acuff.me/.
+For more details, you can purchase the book here, or check out more resources/details at https://acuff.me/.